Long Term Care (LTC) Premium Deduction

 Long Term Care Insurance Contract Payments or Reimbursements

-Did you get a from 1099-LTC that looks like this: Form 1099-LTC Long-Term Care and Accelerated Death Benetis If so, review the entries in box regarding payments you might have received.
+Did you get a from 1099-LTC?
+It should look like this: Form 1099-LTC Long-Term Care and Accelerated Death Benefits.
+If so, review the entries in box regarding payments you might have received.

 2. If Box 3 on form LTC-1099 is marked "Reimbursed Amount" - and you have a Non-Tax Qualified Contract, (see box 4) then some or all of your benefits may be taxable.
-Again, the insurance company can tell you if your policy is considered a Non-Tax Qualified policy.
-A Non-Tax Qualified policy may result in some or all of your benefits being taxable.
+The insurance company can tell you if your policy is considered a Non-Tax Qualified policy which may result in some or all of your benefits being taxable.
 You or the person preparing tax submissions will need to determine the taxable portion of non-qualified long term care benefits for purposes of an individual income tax return.

 If Box 3 is marked "Per Diem" (which will happen for policies that are considered Indemnity policies) then the amount you may exclude from taxable income being reported is limited.

-For "Per diem"/"indemnity"/"cash benefit" payments where the full benefit is paid regardless of any actual care expense incurred, the benefits are tax-free up $420/day in 2023 and decreased to $410 per day ($12,470 per month) in 2024 even if actual expenses are less.
+For "Per diem"/"indemnity"/"cash benefit" payments where the full benefit is paid regardless of any actual care expense incurred, the benefits are tax-free up to $410 per day ($12,470 per month) in 2024 even if actual expenses are less.

 • If this per diem (indemnity) limitation is exceeded, part of the benefits received may be taxable.
 The amount of the limitation increases every year and is included on our website under the page long-term care insurance tax benefits.